fogfish/gurl/doc/user-guide.md

 // handle either networking error or failure of expectation.
 // there are not need for error handling after each operation
-// in the contrast with classical networking I/O. The combinator
+// in contrast with classical networking I/O. The combinator
 // is smart enough to terminate execution. if env.Fail != nil {
   // ...